RochesterX/Synchronous-Versions/README.md

-**This repository is no longer being maintained.
-It contains versions from b0.1 to b0.11.
+**This repository is occasionally being maintained.
+It contains versions from `b0.0` to `b0.14 pre8`.
 Please download the most recent version from itch.io (rochesterx.itch.io/synchronous).**

 The build history for **Synchronous** (previously **Synchronous: The Metal Box Game**) (previously **The Metal Box Game**)!
 It features **Windows** builds of all versions, but you can see the full list of platforms below.